Skip to content

 Indicator calculation

-Finally, we calculate a simple indicator: the total number of observations per species per year.
+Finally, we calculate a simple indicator: the total number of observations are there in the cube per year.

 cube %>%